Todd Kalis: Pittsburgh Steelers (1994)

-Cincinnati Bengals 1995
+Cincinnati Bengals (1995)

 Kalis began the 1995 season by attending training camp in Latrobe, Pennsylvania with the Pittsburgh Steelers.
 He was returning from a season ending ankle surgery and was surprised to find himself being asked to play the left guard position during the preseason.
 He started all (4) pre-season games at left guard due to an illness that Tom Newberry had battled throughout training camp.
 On the last day of training camp Kalis was released by the Steelers.
-Two days later he was in Cincinnati signing a new contract with the Bengals.
+Two days later he was in Cincinnati, signing a new contract with the Bengals.
 Kalis saw limited action early in the season at both left and right guard.
 Kalis replaced Bruce Kozerski as the starting right guard when Kozerski suffered a season/career ending ankle injury.

 Kalis was the starting right guard for the Cincinnati Bengals for the last game ever played at Cleveland Municipal Stadium on December 17, 1995.
 At the time it was believed to be the last Cleveland Browns game ever to be played in Cleveland.
 Kalis was on the field when a time out was called by the officials to allow the Bengals to relocate to the other end of the field.
 The officials wanted to create more distance between the Bengals players and the fans who had already begun to tear seats out of the stadium and throw them onto the field.

 Kalis started his final NFL football game on December 24, 1995, beating the Minnesota Vikings 27–24 at Riverfront Stadium in Cincinnati, Ohio.
-The Cincinnati Bengals finished the season with a record of 7–9 and 2nd in the AFC Central Division.
+The Bengals finished the season with a record of 7–9 and 2nd in the AFC Central Division.

-NFL Alumni

-Kalis began his work with the NFL Alumni, a 501 (c) (3) non-profit organization after being voted President of the Pittsburgh Chapter in June 2000.
-In 2002, he became a member of the Board of Directors, in 2003 Chairman, Board of Chapter Presidents and in 2004 Vice-Chairman, Board of Directors.
-On January 31, 2017, he resigned as chapter President after hosting the NFL Alumni's #1 charity golf tournament for 16 years and chapter sporting clays event for 10 years.
-During his tenure as chapter President the Pittsburgh Chapter raised over 3 million net dollars for numerous Western Pennsylvania charitable organizations.
-The events were held annually to support the organizations motto of “Caring for Kids”.